ANIL-RONGALA/FPGA-Morse-Code-Decoder-with-Automated-Verification-and-ROM-Based-Micro-architecture-Optimization/README.md

 ## ✍ Acknowledgment
 ---

-This repository’s structure, documentation, and design were drafted utilizing conventional digital design practices.
-A minor portion of the documentation text was refined using AI-based tools for clarity and polish; all hardware logic, Verilog code, simulation frameworks, and overall architecture are original work of the author.
+This project was developed under the academic guidance of [Dr. Yuha Chen](https://www.ece.uh.edu/faculty/chen-yuhua), Department of Electrical and Computer Engineering, University of Houston.
+A small amount of AI assistance was used solely for documentation refinement.
+All RTL and verification environment work is original